 Accreditation & Standards

-The camp is also inspected and licensed by the New York State Department of Health for compliance with strict health and safety standards.
+The camp is also inspected and permitted by the New York State Department of Health for compliance with strict health and safety standards.

 Nurses & Medical Staff

-Each summer, we hire at least two registered nurses who are on-site around-the-clock throughout the summer.
-We have two health care facilities on-campus; a nurse’s station in Senior camp and an infirmary in Junior camp.
-Additionally, we have access to more advanced medical care at the Adirondack Medical Center only six miles away in nearby Lake Placid.
+We hire at least two registered nurses who are on-site around-the-clock throughout the summer.
+On campus, there are two Camp infirmaries.
+Additionally, we have access to more advanced medical care at nearby Adirondack Health.

 CPR, First Aid, & Lifeguard Training

-Most of our counselors are certified in American Red Cross Wilderness First Aid, CPR for Professional Rescuers, and Lifeguard Training.
+Most of our counselors are certified in American Red Cross Wilderness First Aid, CPR for Professional Rescuers, and Lifeguarding.

-All medications (prescription and over-the-counter) must be listed on the Physician Health Form and signed by the child’s physician.
+All medications (prescription and over-the-counter) must be listed on each camper’s Physician Health Form and signed by the child’s physician.